forever9teen/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that computes the square value of all integers of a matrix using map
+Write a function that deletes keys with a specific value in a dictionary.

-Prototype: def square_matrix_map(matrix=[]):
+Prototype: def complex_delete(a_dictionary, value):

-matrix is a 2 dimensional array

-Returns a new matrix:

-Same size as matrix

-Each value should be the square of the value of the input

-Initial matrix should not be modified
+If the value doesn’t exist, the dictionary won’t change

+All keys having the searched value have to be deleted

 You are not allowed to import any module

-You have to use map

-You are not allowed to use for or while

-Your file should be max 3 lines